markallen13/ExchangeRecordsMgmt/README.md

 https://www.microsoft.com/en-us/download/details.aspx?id=42951

-The module requires that either the user have permissions to open a remote session with the Exchange Server, either by using the module in the Exchange Management Shell, or by automatically connecting the Exchange Server directly through a PSSession.
+The module requires that the user have permissions to open a remote session with the Exchange Server, either by using the module within the Exchange Management Shell, or by automatically connecting the Exchange Server directly through a PSSession.
 The module checks for this when it is initialized, and only opens a PSSession with Exchange server if needed.
-You will need to update the module configuration with the domain name of the Exchange Server and the authentication method to be used.
+If you are not using the Exchange Management Console, you will need to update the module configuration file (Settings.xml) with the domain name of the Exchange Server and the authentication method to be used for the PSSession.
 The following authentication methods can be used:

 https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.runspaces.authenticationmechanism?view=powershellsdk-1.1.0